Student Services

 Step 1: Contact your student advisor

-We encourage students to first contact their student advisor to seek guidance or resolution for a complaint.
-Issues such as access to course material or problems processing a course registration can often be resolved easily by a student advisor.
+We encourage students to first contact their student advisor to seek guidance or resolution for a issue.
+Issues such as access to course material, receipt of course books, or problems processing a course registration can often be resolved easily by a student advisor.

-The following are examples of types complaints that can often be resolved in this step.
+The following are examples of types of complaints that can often be resolved in this step.

-- Academic complaints, such as issues with grading and interactions with faculty or research advisors
+• Academic complaints, such as issues with grading, or interactions with student advisors, faculty, or research advisors

 Students should expect a response regarding complaints within 5 business days of receipt.